chuckh/polymer-quill/README.md

 The following custom properties and mixins are available for styling.
 This allows the editor auto grow to the max-height.:

+## polymer-quill  (snow theme)
+Also had to make editor have `padding-bottom: 50px` to have link popup show.

 Custom property | Description | Default
 ----------------|-------------|----------
 `--polymer-quill-editor-max-height` | Custom max-height for editor     | `400px`